slinderman/pypolyagamma/README.md

 ![Binomial](https://raw.githubusercontent.com/slinderman/pypolyagamma/master/aux/binomial.png)

 # Manual Installation
-If you're a developer, you can also install from source:
+If you're a developer, you can also install from source.
+First install the dependencies

+    conda install gsl
+    conda install gcc

+Then you will be able to build the Cython code.

     git clone git@github.com:slinderman/pypolyagamma.git
     cd pypolyagamma